MicrosoftDocs/visualstudio-docs/docs/debugger/debug-dotnet-core-in-wsl-2.md

 You can easily run and debug your .NET Core apps in Linux without leaving Visual Studio using the WSL 2 and the [.NET Core Debugging with WSL 2 – Preview extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.Dot-Net-Core-Debugging-With-Wsl2).
 If you are a cross-platform developer, you can use this method as a simple way to test more of your target environments.
 If you've already discovered the benefits of WSL 2, but need a way to integrate it into your inner loop, try the extension.

 For a Windows .NET user targeting Linux, WSL 2 lives in a sweet spot between production realism and productivity.
-In Visual Studio you can already debug in a remote Linux environment using the [remote debugger](../debugger/remote-debugging-dotnet-core-linux-with-ssh.md), or with containers using the [Container Tools](../containers/overview.md).
-When production realism is your main concern, you should use one of those.
+In Visual Studio, you can already debug in a remote Linux environment using the [remote debugger](../debugger/remote-debugging-dotnet-core-linux-with-ssh.md), or with containers using the [Container Tools](../containers/overview.md).
+When production realism is your main concern, you should use one of those options.
 When an easy and fast inner-loop is more important, WSL 2 is a great option.

 You don’t have to choose just one method!
 You can have a launch profile for Docker and WSL 2 in the same project and pick whichever is appropriate for a particular run.
-And once your app is deployed, you can always use the remote debugger to attach to it if there is an issue.
+And once your app is deployed, you can always use the remote debugger to attach to it if there's an issue.

 ## Get Started with .NET Core Debugging with WSL 2